 ‘Let’s break up oh meri Jaan!
 Let’s break up, oh maan ja!
 Teri meri kabhi nahi ban’ni O Jaane de na!’ as the music plays along, we see Alia Bhatt rock out on the dance floor, moving her head around dancing like there’s no care in the world, after having just told a lover that they weren’t going to work out.

 The story is about her, a modern, working, woke Indian girl who is figuring out life while dealing with her past.
 The breakups are just one part of the puzzle of her life, and they don’t become the catalysts in her story arch.
 They are just part of life.

 The film does make the breakup a catalyst, but that’s all it is.
 The story transcends and starts looking similar to a mixture of a road movie, a coming-of-age film and a travel film.
-The fact that Rani got dumped, and yet persisted and went on her own honeymoon alone, makes her persistence and journey the focus of her life.
+The fact, that Rani got dumped, and yet persisted and went on her own honeymoon alone, makes her persistence and journey the focus of her life.

-Ae Dil Hai Mushkil
+3. Ae Dil Hai Mushkil

 Cocktail starring Deepika Padukone, Saif Ali Khan, and Diana Penty is the story of the third wheel.
 It shows you the story of what happens when the love triangle as it’s called, actually lives together.